 The same principle applies.

-If an employee is paid excessively and this damages the financial viability of a company, the directors can be found guilty of misconduct in agreeing that level of salary.
+If an employee is paid excessively and this damages the financial viability of a company, the directors can be found guilty of misconduct under s6 of the CDDA in agreeing that level of salary.
 Additionally, employees who are paid excessively could potentially be subject to director disqualification proceedings as a de facto or shadow director.

 This can be even more serious where the employee is an “associate”, as case law recognises the use of family and friends to extract value from a company (see our comments below on family members).